-For the year 2003, the Compensation Committee had designated Mr. Powers as the sole participant in the Senior Executive Plan and established his objective performance goal by designating that a percentage of the short-term incentive compensation plan fund be paid to Mr. Powers.
-The Compensation Committee exercised its discretion pursuant to the Senior Executive Plan to award Mr. Powers a bonus of \$665,000 for 2003.
+Mr. Powers' 2005 bonus of \$735,250 was paid under the Senior Executive Plan.
+Under the Senior Executive Plan, the Company established an objective performance goal based on net earnings of the Company by designating that a percentage of the short-term incentive compensation plan fund be payable to Mr. Powers.
+The Compensation Committee exercised its discretion pursuant to the Senior Executive Plan to reduce the amount determined under such formula to award Mr. Powers a bonus of \$735,250 for 2005, which adjusted amount reflects the amount that would have been payable to Mr. Powers if he had been a participant in the short-term incentive compensation plan at a participation level of 100% of base salary.